Émile Legouis: Works

 He is one of the authors and supervisor of a collective French translation of Chaucer's Canterbury Tales (1908) (which won the Prix Langlois from the French Academy in 1907 and 1909) and in 1928, of an anthology of Wordsworth's poems which he translates into French.

 He also collaborated with several magazines such as Études anglaises, the Revue anglo-américaine, the Revue germanique, the Revue critique, the Revue universitaire.

-Émile Legouis was appointed a Knight of the Legion of Honor in 1912.

-Among his students were Caroline Spurgeon (1869-1942) and René Huchon (1872-1940).

 Family

-On November 21, 1891, he married Claire Chambard, a granddaughter of the doctor, botanist and politician Jacques Hénon (1802-1872).
+On November 21, 1891, he married Claire Chambard, a granddaughter of the doctor, botanist and politician Jacques Hénon (1802–1872).
 The couple had four children among whom the eldest, Pierre (born in 1892) became a professor at the faculty of letters of Lyon, and the fourth, a girl named Henriette (born in 1897) was, like her father, associate of English and professor in high schools for young girls.
-She married, in 1927, Georges Connes (1890-1974), also professor of English literature who became a famous Resistance fighter, politician, and brief predecessor of Canon Félix Kir as Mayor of Dijon in 1944 and 1945.
+She married, in 1927, Georges Connes (1890–1974), also professor of English literature who became a famous Resistance fighter, politician, and brief predecessor of Canon Félix Kir as Mayor of Dijon in 1944 and 1945.